-Prerequisite(s): Admission to graduate programs of Baylor University or consent of instructor.
+Prerequisite(s): For philosophy graduate students only or by departmental approval.

 A critical study of issues in contemporary ethical theory; may be taken up to three times with different topics of study, not to exceed nine semester hours.

 5361 Topics in Contemporary Philosophy of Religion